samratalamshanto/machine_leaning_salary_prediction_fast_api/README.md

-# machine_leaning_salary_prediction_fast_api
+# Salary Prediction using Machine Learning Models
-Model Trained and then exposed API to predict salary based on the trained model.
+Model Trained and then exposed endpoints using FastAPI to predict salary based on the trained model.
+Then created User Interface using React and deployed in the live server.

 ## Live URLS:
   1. Fast API Backend Service URL: https://machine-leaning-salary-prediction-fast.onrender.com/